ningnawang/MATFP/README.md

-# Computing Medial Axis Transform with Feature Preservation via Restricted Power Diagram
+# Computing Medial Axis Transform with Feature Preservation via Restricted Power Diagram :star2: SIGGRAPH Asia 2022

 This project is licensed under the terms of the `MIT license`.
 Please refer to the following resources for more detail: